 - Pitcher's thistle (Cirsium pitcheri)—Kayri Havens, Pati Vitt, and I have compiled more than ten years of genetic data in restored and native populations of Cirsium pitcheri, a federally listed endangered species.

 - Hill's thistle (Cirsium hillii)—Abigail White is working with Andrea Kramer and I looking a restoration potential in this species.
 We are working with the Plants of Concern volunteers, we have been monitoring populations in the Chicago area for more than ten years.
 We have established new genetically diverse restorations that are monitoring their success.

 Genetics and Pollinators: The success and diversity of flowering plants is attributed in part to animal pollination.
 The genetic contribution of different pollinator guilds will vary through maternal fitness (number of seed sired), paternal fitness (number of fathers and distance of fathers) and connectivity between isolated populations.
 I am interested in the role pollinators play in driving the genetic structure of plant populations.

-- Pollen quality—Together with Krissa Skogen and Kathleen Kay (University of California, Santa Cruz), we are using exclusion experiments to compare the genetic differences in pollen quality of different guilds of pollinators in Oenothera harringtonii and Clarkia breweri.
+- Paternity and Pollen Quality — Together with Krissa Skogen, Matt Rhodes (MS 2014) and Kathleen Kay (University of California, Santa Cruz), we are using exclusion experiments to compare the genetic differences in pollen quality of provided by different guilds of pollinators in Oenothera harringtonii and Clarkia breweri

-Hybridization: Working with a number of collaborators, we are investigating the potential threat of hybridization to populations of rare species, including Lantana depressa in Florida (Joyce Maschinski) and Lespedeza leptostachya in Minnesota (Alona Banai), as well as the role hybridization might be playing in Phragmites australis invasion in the Chicago area (Dan Larkin)
+Hybridization: Working with a number of collaborators, we are investigating the potential threat of hybridization to populations of rare species, including Lantana depressa in Florida (Joyce Maschinski) and Lespedeza leptostachya in Minnesota (Alona Banai MS 2008), as well as the role hybridization might be playing in Phragmites australis invasion in the Chicago area (Dan Larkin)